Fix QuickBooks Error 6000 83 When Creating & Restoring Company File

 Causes of QuickBooks Error -6000,-83

-The reason behind this error -6000,-83
+The reason behind this error -6000, -83

-• You don’t have permission to Use that folder or file.
-If you want to access that, you must have the right to create, delete, and read, write permission to that company folder.
+• You don’t have permission to use that folder or file.
+If you want to access that, you must have the right to create, delete, read, and write permission to that company folder.

 • Your Browser or window firewall blocked QuickBooks files.